Why can't I attach my Amazon EBS volume to my Amazon EC2 instance?

 Your EC2 instance and EBS volume are in different Availability Zones

 EBS volumes are specific to the Availability Zone that you create them in.
-Make sure that the instance that you're attaching your volume to is in the same Availability Zone.
-To determine the Availability Zones that are available for your AWS account, see Describe your Availability Zones.
+Make sure that the instance that you want to attach your volume to is in the same Availability Zone.
+To determine the Availability Zones that are available for your AWS account, see Available Availability Zones.
 To check the Availability Zone that your volume is in, see View information about an Amazon EBS volume.

 The device name that you specified is already in use

-Sometimes, if a volume is forcefully detached from an EC2 instance, then the block device driver might still be using the device name.
+Sometimes, if a volume is forcefully detached from an EC2 instance, then the block device driver might continue to use the device name.
 Therefore, you can't use the device name for that volume.
 You must choose a different device name, or reboot the instance.

-For more information, see Detach an Amazon EBS volume from a Linux instance.
+For more information, see Detach an Amazon EBS volume from an Amazon EC2 instance.

-Either the volume or the instance is in the incorrect operating state
+Either the volume or the instance is in an incorrect operating state

-You can attach a volume to an instance only when the instance is in the "running" or "stopped" state.
-You can't attach a volume when the instance is in the "starting" or "stopping" state.
-Also, the volume must be in the "available" state when you attach it to the instance.
+You can attach a volume to an instance only when the instance is in the running or stopped state.
+You can't attach a volume when the instance is in the pending or stopping state.
+Also, the volume must be in the available state when you attach it to the instance.

-If the volume is stuck in the "attaching" state, then see Why is my Amazon EBS volume stuck in the "attaching" state?
+If the volume is stuck in the attaching state, then see Why is my EBS volume stuck in the attaching state?

 Amazon EC2 reached the maximum instance volume limit